Zaneham/Viking-Marsrover-emulator/README.md

 ---

 *"The Viking landers transmitted from Mars for six years.
-Your laptop crashes if you open too many browser tabs.
+Your laptop crashes if you open too many chrome tabs.
 Progress is complicated."*